lacyyy/DZSimulator/docs/TASKS-AND-FEATURE-IDEAS.md

         - Draw rings/zones that the player must move through to perform a trick (e.g. like this https://youtu.be/X_-eoDyhIjM?t=183)
     - Add visualization mode: Surface Inclination ?
     - Parse and visualize entities/values not yet parsed from map file (sorted by priority):
-        - prop_dynamic (e.g. motor boats at Sirocco's and Blacksite's rescue zones)
+        - prop_dynamic (e.g. motor boats at Sirocco's and Blacksite's rescue zones), also add collision tests with them
         - Horizontal sun angle for diffuse lighting (On Blacksite it should be ~ 135 degrees)
         - The trigger that insta-kills on County
         - Whatever disables fall dmg in the haystack on vineyard